AdobeDocs/experience-manager-65.en/help/sites-authoring/style-system.md

 ### Enable Styles Tab in Edit Dialog {#enable-styles-tab-edit}

 As of AEM version 6.5.3.0 an optional Styles tab in the Edit Dialog is now available.
-Unlike the Design Dialog tab, the tab in the Edit Dialog isn't essential for the Style System to function, but is an optional alternative interface for a content author to set styles.
+Unlike the Design Dialog tab, the tab in the Edit Dialog is not essential for the Style System to function, but is an optional alternative interface for a content author to set styles.

 The edit dialog tab can be included in a similar way to the design dialog tab: